seafen7/gizmo_carver/doc/FULL_DOC.md

         radmc3d.inp
         wavelength_micron.inp
         ```
-    iv.
-Update the `output_filepath` parameter with the filepath of the output directory
+    1. Update the `output_filepath` parameter with the filepath of the output directory
-    created earlier.
+    mentioned earlier.

 1. After the `inputs_gizmo_carver.py` file has been fully updated, run the
 `main_gizmo_carver.py` script to generate the input files.
 These files will be generated